rsdoiel/antenna/pacific.md

 date: 2023-12-19, from: Island Times

-<p>KOROR, Palau (AP) — The Palau Appellate Court has affirmed the conviction of former police officer Jonnie Ngeluk for theft of government property, rejecting her claims of lacking criminal intent.
+<p>KOROR, Palau — The Palau Appellate Court has affirmed the conviction of former police officer Jonnie Ngeluk for theft of government property, rejecting her claims of lacking criminal intent.
 Ngeluk, a former police lieutenant, was found guilty in December 2022 of stealing mobile lab equipment and promotional materials.
-She was sentenced to four years [&#8230;]</p>
+She was sentenced to four years of [&#8230;]</p>
 <p>The post <a href="https://islandtimes.org/appellate-court-upholds-theft-conviction-of-former-palau-police-officer/">Appellate Court Upholds Theft Conviction of Former Palau Police Officer</a> appeared first on <a href="https://islandtimes.org">Island Times</a>.</p>